 One of the most fun parts of pregnancy for me was picking a baby name.
 I would pour over the baby name books and stalk the latest Social Security baby name rankings looking for the perfect name for my child.
-During that time, however, there were a few things I never considered (that now, I wish I had!):
+But there were a few things I never considered that now, I wish I had!